Theological/Intellectual Dictionary SEARCH A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Orthodoxy- correct adherence to specific rules.

 Ostentatious- pretentious or conspicuous show, as of wealth or importance; display intended to impress others.
 Lack of elegance as a consequence of being pompous and puffed up with vanity.
-Syn: Parade; pageantry; show; pomp; pompousness; vaunting; boasting.
+Syn: Flamboyant, extravagant, flaunting, paradeing, pageantry, show, pomp, pompousness, vaunting, boasting.

 Paleontology- the study of the forms of life existing in prehistoric or geologic times.